Calendar icon March 24, 2026

 Next steps after sending a lease renewal letter

-Consider tenant requests
+Consider resident requests

-What to do if a tenant declines
+What to do if a resident declines

 Legal considerations

 Lease renewals must comply with state and local laws, avoid discrimination, and be clear about the rights and responsibilities of both parties.
-If you are terminating a lease in a state that requires a “just cause,” you need to provide a legitimate reason for not renewing the lease.
+If you are terminating a lease in a state that requires "just cause," you need to provide a legitimate reason for not renewing the lease.

 It's also the perfect opportunity to introduce a Resident Benefits Package and remind residents how your role is to add value to their living situation.